OpenGVLab/InternImage/README_EN.md

 ## Introduction
-SenseTime and Shanghai AI Laboratory jointly released the multimodal multitask universal model "INTERN-2.5" on March 14, 2023.
+SenseTime and Shanghai AI Laboratory jointly released the multimodal multitask general model "INTERN-2.5" on March 14, 2023.
 "INTERN-2.5" achieved multiple breakthroughs in multimodal multitask processing, and its excellent cross-modal task processing ability in text and image can provide efficient and accurate perception and understanding capabilities for general scenarios such as autonomous driving.

 ## Overview